Importance of Cybersecurity in US Healthcare Protecting Patient Data and Preventing Fraud

 Ransomware can shut you out of critical systems.
 Secure, off-site backups mean you can restore data quickly without paying a ransom.

-strong cybersecurity plan doesn’t have to be complicated, but it does need to cover all the essentials so you always stay prepared for any potential attacks.
+Building a strong cybersecurity plan doesn’t have to be complicated, but it does need to cover all the essentials so you always stay prepared for any potential attacks.

 Future Trends in Healthcare Cybersecurity